 So far, our hugelkultur plants are thriving.
 So yes, it takes some work up front, but the low maintenance, high yield makes up for it for years to come.
 Hugelkultur works best if you live in or near woods.

-If you have a field, try the Eden Garden method.
+If you have a field, try the Eden Garden or Ruth Stout method.

-If you don’t have woods nearby, hugelkultur may not be the best things because you won’t have ready access to naturally fallen logs or trees to cut into long hugelkultur logs.
+If you’re in or near woods hugelkultur is great because you have ready access to naturally fallen logs and trees to cut into long hugelkultur logs.

-In that case, the Eden Garden method or that of Ruth Stout’s no-till, no work method, which is also permaculture gardening might suit you best.
+In that case, the Eden Garden method or that of Ruth Stout’s no-till, no work natural gardening method might suit you best.

 Natural Gardening – Pros

 Natural Gardening – Cons

 - Less attractive – looks wild and unkempt, not tamed neat rows

 - Organic gardening is always harder when it comes to pest control